 Dawsonville real estate is some of the most expensive in Georgia, although Dawsonville house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dawsonville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Dawsonville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dawsonville is a city of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Dawsonville who work in office and administrative support (12.55%), sales jobs (11.21%), and food service (8.81%).
+There are especially a lot of people living in Dawsonville who work in office and administrative support (14.98%), sales jobs (12.93%), and management occupations (8.30%).

-As is often the case in a small city, Dawsonville doesn't have a public transportation system that people use for their commute.
+Dawsonville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Dawsonville is nearly on par with the US average for all cities of 21.84%: 17.74% of adults 25 and older in Dawsonville have a bachelor's degree or advanced degree.
+The percentage of adults in Dawsonville who are college-educated is close to the national average for all communities of 21.84%: 19.70% of the adults in Dawsonville have a bachelor's degree or advanced degree.

-The per capita income in Dawsonville in 2010 was $18,905, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
-This equates to an annual income of $75,620 for a family of four.
+The per capita income in Dawsonville in 2010 was $19,887, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $79,548 for a family of four.
 However, Dawsonville contains both very wealthy and poor people as well.

 The people who call Dawsonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dawsonville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Dawsonville include German, English, Italian, and European.